For your safety

 While relatively close to the mainland they’re located in a wild environment subject to unpredictable ocean conditions and terrain that have no provisions for visitation.

-SWELL: Donut Island is subject to swell and tidal conditions that require local knowledge to negotiate.
-Tour guides can act as guardians while also looking out for the safety of guests exploring the coastline on kayak and paddle board.
+SWELL: Whenuakura Wildlife Sanctuary is subject to swell and tidal conditions that require local knowledge to negotiate.
+Tour guides act as guardians while also looking out for the safety of guests exploring the coastline on kayak and paddle board.

-WIND: There have been countless rescues of people visiting Donut Island.
+WIND: There have been countless rescues of people visiting Whenuakura Wildlife Sanctuary.
 Even on calm days people can be caught out by strong westerly winds which make it difficult to return to shore.
 Don't underestimate the challenge paddling to the mainland into a westerly (offshore) wind.

-DONUT ISLAND ENTRANCE: The entry channel can experience significant swells making it dangerous to enter and exit the archway.
-Local paddle board and kayak operators can help guide you to the island safely and comfortably enter the archway into Donut Island (this can be hazardous due to water channeling through the narrow entrance).
+WHENUAKURA WILDLIFE SANCTUARY ENTRANCE: The entry channel can experience significant swells making it dangerous to enter and exit the archway.
+Local paddle board and kayak operators can help guide you to the island safely and comfortably enter the archway into the Wildlife Sanctuary (this can be hazardous due to water channeling through the narrow entrance).

 There are four islands in the group off the Whangamata coast, their names are: